LyricFinancial/integration-guides/documentation/docs/11_Server_Integration/02_FileSets/_index.md

     }

   - fileId: Opaque identifier you can use for debugging.
 Error messages will specify the fileId if a problem is found.
 If not provided, the server will generate a unique fileId.
   - fileType: A string which categorizes the file for server processing.
 There is no standard list of fileTypes.
-Rather, Lyric will work with each vendor to create a comment set of fileTypes.
+Rather, Lyric will work with each vendor to create a common set of fileTypes.
   - details: List of detail items